-• All Joint MDiv degree-seeking students are required to attain a passing grade for Fawakih Institute's Level 4 assessment for Arabic before graduating from this program.

-• All Joint MDiv degree-seeking students are required to memorize 1 Juz of Qur'an with Tajwīd before graduating from this program.
+- All Joint MDiv degree-seeking students are required to attain a passing grade for Fawakih Institute's Level 4 assessment for Arabic plus a TISA assessment before graduating from this program. - All Joint MDiv degree-seeking students are required to demonstrate the memorization of 1 Juz of Qur'an with Tajwīd before graduating from this program.